How to Secure Distributed Filters Under Sensor Attacks: Conclusion and Future Work

-This paper studied the secured distributed filtering problem for linear time-invariant systems with bounded noises under attacked sensor observations, where a malicious attacker can compromise a time-varying and unknown subset of sensors and manipulate the observations arbitrarily.
-First, we proposed a consensus-based distributed filter.
-Then, we provided a sufficient condition to guarantee the boundedness of the estimation error.
-The feasibility condition for a class of unstable dynamics was analyzed through an equivalent statement, which connects to $2s$-sparse observability in the centralized framework in certain scenarios.
-By confining the attacked sensor set to be time-invariant, we then proposed a secured filter with an online local attack detector.
-The resilience of the secured filter with detection was verified by an explicit relationship between the upper bound of the estimation error and the number of detected attacked sensors.
-Moreover, for the noise-free case, we proved that the state estimate of each sensor asymptotically converges to the system state.
+This paper studied the distributed filtering problem for linear time-invariant systems with bounded noise { under false-data injection attacks in sensors networks}, where a malicious attacker can compromise a time-varying and unknown subset of sensors and manipulate their observations arbitrarily.
+First, we proposed a distributed saturation-based filter.
+Then, we provided a sufficient condition to guarantee boundedness of the estimation error.
+By confining the attacked sensor set to be time-invariant, we then modified the filter by adding an attack detection scheme.
+Moreover, for the noise-free case, we proved that the state estimate of each sensor asymptotically converges to the system state under certain conditions.

+{There are some future directions.
+Since this paper employs a two-time-scale scheme in filter design, it is interesting to develop algorithms which use one communication at each time.
+Other directions include considering more general systems (e.g., nonlinear systems) and more complex sensor networks (e.g., random or communication-delayed networks). }